amcginlay/eks-demos/doc/09-orchestration/README.md

 curl -X POST http://localhost:8080/actuator/shutdown
 ```

 You will see the response "**Shutting down, bye...**".
-The application has now terminated and the prompt in the first terminal window is back.
+The application has now terminated and the prompt in the first terminal window has returned.
 The `/shutdown` request was successful.

 With the Dockerfile in place we can containerize and run the app as follows.
 ```bash